reiddraper/knockbox/README.md

 is up to application-logic in the database clients.
 Certain data-types and operations are suited for automatic conflict-resolution.
 This project is a collection of these data-types and operations.

+There is also a blog post about knockbox [here](http://reiddraper.com/introducing-knockbox/).

 ## Status

 knockbox is currently in development and the API will be changing quickly, without notice.